AustinWood/durak/README.md

-36 cards instead of 52
-2-6 players
+# Durak

+## Game Rules

+* Start with a shuffled deck of 36 cards.
+* Play with 2-5 players.
-goal: get rid of all cards
+* The goal is not get rid of all your cards.
+The last player with cards is the 'durak' (fool).
-start with shuffled deck
-each player receives six cards

-The bottom card of the remaining deck is laid open on the table.
+* Each player is dealt six cards.
+The remaining cards are placed in the center and form the 'talon'.
-This determines the trump suit.
+* The bottom-most card in the talon determines the trump suit.
-The remainder of the deck is then placed on top of the revealed card at a 90 degree angle, so that it remains visible, forming a draw pile called the prikup ("talon").
-The revealed card remains part of the talon and is drawn as the last card.
-Cards discarded due to successful defenses are placed in a discard pile next to the talon.

-The player with the lowest trump is the first attacker.
-The player to the attacker's left is always the defender.
-After each turn play proceeds clockwise.
-If the attack succeeds (see below), the defender loses their turn and the attack passes to the player on the defender's left.
-If the attack fails, the defender becomes the next attacker.

-Ace is the highest rank and six is the lowest.
+* Ace is the highest rank and six is the lowest.
 Trumps always beat non-trump cards regardless of rank (e.g., a trump six beats a non-trump ace).

-RUN SPECS IN THIS ORDER
-Card
-Deck
-Hand
-Player
-Game
+* The player with the lowest-value card matching the trump suit is the first attacker.
+* Each turn:
+    1. The attacker chooses one card to place face-up on the table
+    2. The defender (the player to the attacker's left) must defend with either a card of higher value and of the same suit, or a card of any value matching the trump suit.
+If the attacker played a trump card, then the defender must match the suit and beat the value.
+    3. Most variations of the game allow the other players to launch further attacks on the defender after the defender has played a defending card.
+This rule has been omitted to simplify game logic.
+    4. If the defender was unable to defend, he takes the attacking card and adds it to his hand.
+If the defender was able to successfully defend, then both the attacking and defending cards are discarded and not used throughout the remainder of the game.
+    5. All players, starting with the attacker, followed by the defender, pickup cards from the talon so that they have 6 cards in their hand.
+This step only applies until the talon has been exhausted.
+Cards are never drawn from the discard pile.
+    6. If the defender was successful, they become the next attacker.
+If the defender failed, then they lose their chance to attack and the player to their left becomes the next attacker.
+* The game continues until only one player is left with any cards.
+In rare cases, the final two players may get rid of their last card at the same time, in which case there is no loser.
+* The durak becomes the dealer for the next game.
 The dealer asks the person to his left to cut the deck.
-Optional: If this is not the first game of the evening, the player may opt not to cut the deck by saying "Nye snimayu shapkee Doo-rah-kam" ("I do not tip my hat to idiots").
+The player may opt not to cut the deck and jokingly insult the previous round's loser by saying "Nye snimayu shapkee Doo-rah-kam" ("I do not tip my hat to fools").
 The dealer must go around the table asking for people to cut the deck.
-If all refuse, the dealer cuts the deck.
+If all refuse, the dealer cuts the deck himself.